ipfs/ipfs-docs/docs/reference/js/api.md

 ### HTTP clients

-[Kubo HTTP RPC API](https://www.npmjs.com/package/kubo-rpc-client) is a client library that controls an active Kubo node running through its [RPC API](../kubo/rpc.md).
+The [kubo-rpc-client API](https://www.npmjs.com/package/kubo-rpc-client) is a client library that controls an active Kubo node running through its [RPC API](../kubo/rpc.md).
   - Use this library to talk to a Kubo node from your JavaScript application
   - You can also interact with the [RPC API](../kubo/rpc.md) directly using `fetch()` in a browser or a module like `request` in Node.js, but using this library can be much more convenient.